lleonini/passwordgrids-cli/README.md

 ### Master password

-You need the master password for each grids generation.
+You need the master password to generate each grid.

 Choose it wisely, not too short and remember it.